Aftab Ghulam Nabi Kazi: Early life

 Kazi was born into a Sindhi, working-class family consisting of his father Khan Bahadur Ghulam Nabi Kazi, an educationist, and his sibling Bashir Ghulam Nabi Kazi would later go on to become a senior Judge at the Sindh High Court and later the Federal Shariat Court.
 The family originated from Sindh, Bombay Presidency, British India.
 His father was a veteran educationist of Sindh who had been awarded the MBE by the British Government for his services to humanity and social development.
 Anybody who suggests that a Khan Bahadur and an MBE was a member of the middle class during British colonial rule of India is being modest.
 His family was a member of Indian aristocracy.
 On the separation of Sindh from Bombay, Khan Bahadur Ghulam Nabi Kazi was appointed the first Director of Public Instructions Sindh in 1936.
 Kazi received his education in Jamshoro, Sindh, and went on to attend the Cathedral and John Connon School in 1930.

-Education and academia

 After graduating from school, Kazi attended the University of Bombay from 1937.
 He graduated with a BS in statistics in 1941, and later went on to gain MSc in physics and Master of Arts in mathematics from the University of Bombay.
 In 1943, he sat the last-ever Indian Civil Service examinations from there, becoming a member of the final cadre of the ICS.
-Before joining the civil service, Kazi worked in the Department of Mathematics of D. J. Science College, teaching courses in Mathematics and Statistics.
-In 1944, he was one of the three Muslims selected for the Indian Civil Service, the others being Agha Shahi and Mian Riazuddin Ahmed.
-Thus, Kazi started a career that would last for half a century making him the longest serving civil servant in the history of Pakistan.

-Civil service in India

-The British Raj appointed Kazi as Deputy Commissioner in Bihar and Orissa where he served until 1947.
-He was asked by the British Government to stay in India, but he opted for Pakistan after partition in 1947.
-He arrived in his home town and joined the Government of Sindh, holding pivotal positions such as Secretary to Governor and Secretary Finance.